starfi5h/DSP_Mod_Support/CameraTools/README.md

 - The star image will distort when space camera position is different from player's.
 It can be fixed by letting player move along with space camera in mod config.
 - Rotation is not smooth enough in curve camera path with respect to position changes.
+- Flicker in space when using secondary camera to record timelapse.
+Use the main camera to move with path instead.

 ## ChangeLogs

+#### v0.5.0
+- Add timelapse recording feature to capture screenshots with secondary camera.
+- Revert mecha position restore funcion in v0.4.0.
+- Add loop option in camera path window.
+- Add set to current mecha position option in target window.

 #### v0.4.1
 - Add keybind `Play Current Path` to play/pause the current editing path.